Virtual Duckiedrone Takeoff Demo#

 ros2 topic echo /mavros/state

-You should see output indicating that the flight controller is connected and the mode is being reported.
+You should see output indicating that the flight controller is connected and that the mode is being reported.

 Checking sensor data#

-Verify that sensor data is being published:
+Verify that sensor data is being published by running:

 ros2 topic list

-Look for topics such as /mavros/imu/data, /mavros/battery, and /mavros/altitude and echo them to verify data flow.
+Look for topics such as /mavros/imu/data, /mavros/battery and /mavros/altitude, and echo them to verify data flow.

 Troubleshooting#